wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

     sudo nano /usr/share/waves/conf/waves.conf
     ```

-    We may remove all the parameters except the password and the seed of the wallet.
+    We may remove all the modules (blockchain, rest-api, network) except the wallet module and parameters of the seed and the password.
     Set a password and insert a seed Base58 encoded string.
     It may look something as in the code below:

     ```
     waves {

         wallet {
             # Password to protect wallet file
             password = "RandomPassword_"